Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Sector-Specific Feasibility Analysis

+For example, $M=20\%$ requires $p_{0,f}>34.4\%$, while $p_{0,f}=20\%$ requires $M>34.4\%$.
+Neither value is asserted by the sector data; the frontier identifies what the organization must substantiate.

-\textbf{Risk-informed decision} support is another outcome, as CTI provides data for executives to prioritize security investments and adjust controls based on the threat landscape.
-For instance, threat-trend reports showing an increase in ransomware targeting core banking systems can prompt leadership to invest in specific mitigations (e.g. network isolation, backup drills), aligning security spend with actual risk.
-CTI can also be used in scenario planning: intelligence on an APT group's tactics enables realistic red-team exercises, thereby testing resilience and guiding strategic improvements.
+\paragraph{Complementary value indicators.} A vendor-commissioned TEI study in the Recorded Future context reported a 245\% ROI over three years, alongside faster threat identification and reduced investigation effort \cite{IDC2021}.
+Beyond avoided losses, CTI can support executives in prioritizing security investments and adjusting controls to the threat landscape.
+For instance, threat-trend reports showing an increase in ransomware targeting core banking systems can motivate investment in specific mitigations (e.g., network isolation and backup drills), aligning security expenditure with observed risk.
+CTI can also inform scenario planning: intelligence on an APT group's tactics enables realistic red-team exercises that test resilience and guide strategic improvements.

-Finally, \textbf{brand protection} and customer trust are strengthened by CTI.
-Financial institutions trade on trust, and a major breach can damage their reputation instantly.
-By preventing even one high-impact incident, CTI safeguards the brand's image.
-We can consider proxy metrics, as seen in chapter \ref{brandAbuse}, such as cyber-insurance premiums and customer retention to quantify this.
-A bank with strong intelligence-led defense might enjoy lower insurance costs (insurers offer discounts for demonstrably reduced risk) and avoid the public-relations fallout of a breach (which often includes customers leaving and loss of market capitalization).
-Although these benefits are harder to quantify upfront, they manifest in the aftermath of incidents.
-For example, the stock price of a breached bank often drops in the days following a public breach disclosure, and customer attrition spikes \cite{johnson2023stock, durongkadej2023data}; CTI's role in preventing such scenarios is directly linked to preserving the institution's market value.

-In summary, the finance sector's case shows CTI can be concretely connected to both improved operational security metrics and broader business resilience indicators, justifying its substantial investments as a positive ROI endeavor rather than a sunk cost.